-The survey is built off the previous iteration of the CIUS, last conducted in 2018.
-The 2020 iteration has been updated to collect data to meet new data needs.
+The survey is built off the previous iterations of the CIUS, last conducted in 2018 and 2020.
+The 2022 iteration has been updated to collect data to meet new data needs.

 Reference period: Reference periods vary within the survey and include: "current or regular use", "past month", "past three months" or "past 12 months" preceding the interview date.

 The target population is all persons 15 years of age and older living in the ten provinces of Canada.
 It excludes full-time (residing for more than six months) residents of institutions.
 The CIUS makes efforts to identify and exclude units on reserves based on their associated geographies on the building-unit-based frame.

 The predecessor to the CIUS, the Household Internet Use Survey (HIUS), was first conducted in 1997, and ran annually until 2003.
 The HIUS focused on household Internet penetration.
 In 2005, the CIUS replaced the HIUS.
 The redesign in 2005 focused more on Internet use by individuals, while conforming to international standards regarding statistical indicators for Internet access and use.
 From 2005 to 2009, the CIUS was conducted biennially.

 In 2010, the CIUS was redesigned to meet the measurement needs of Broadband Canada: Connecting Rural Canadians Program sponsored by Industry Canada (now ISED).
 As a hybrid survey on access and use, the CIUS 2010 and 2012 measured the type, speed and cost of household Internet access and the individual online behaviours of a selected household member.